Gio-Duldoco/Gio-Duldoco/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: <20240031677@my.xu.edu.ph>
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like pizza, matcha and draw ✏️

 Thanks for viewing my personal identity :>>>